Kullmann/Photocrypt/README.md

 # RSAPhotoCryptography
-The purpose of this project is to encrypt and decrypt photos using the AES algorithm with the one-time AES session key wrapped with RSA.
+The purpose of this project is to encrypt and decrypt photos using the AES algorithm with the one-time 128-bit AES session key wrapped with 2048-bit RSA encryption.

 ## Installation